 Sometimes called the May Chang essential oil, you’ll love its scent.
 It has citrusy notes, blending orange and lemon.

 If you need some extra help repelling mosquitoes this spring and summer, check out Bug Zapperz.
-This resource teaches you all you need to know about bug zappers, with reviews and information about the major zappers and traps on the market.
+This resource teaches you all you need to know about bug zappers and mosquito control, with reviews and information about the major zappers and traps on the market.